toa-io/toa/documentation/design.md

 ### Types

-Operations have three phases: *retrieve* - get current state using *query*, *run* - execute algorithm, and *commit* - store new state.
+Operations have three phases: *Retrieve* - acquire the current state, *run* - execute algorithm, and *commit* - store the new state.

 Retrieve or commit phases may be optional depending on operation's type.